OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 ms.localizationpriority: medium
 ---

-# Convert an add-in to use the unified manifest for Microsoft 365
+# Convert an add-in to use the unified manifest for Microsoft 365 (preview)

 To add Teams capabilities to an add-in that uses the XML manifest, or to just future proof the add-in, you need to convert it to use the unified manifest for Microsoft 365.